What42Pizza/42s-Backrooms/README.md

 ## Level 4

 Not many people have been to this level, so we don't have much information about it.
 This level is entirely filled with tightly compacted pipes, wires, and ducts that are nearly impossible to squeeze between.
+There doesn't seem to be any floor, and no one knows how deep this level goes.
 Some of the pipes are burning hot, and every person that reports entering this level also reports getting burned.

-The only confirmed way of entering this level is through noclipping.
-People have reported seeing entrances to this level through holes in the ground in level 3, and you probably could enter that way, but no one's every reported doing so.
-People have exited through these holes, but no one's ever entered.
+The only confirmed way of entering this level is by noclipping.
+People have reported seeing entrances to this level through holes in the ground in level 3, but people have only reported exiting through these holes.

 <br />
 <br />